streamich/freestyler/docs/en/feat/dead-code-elimination.md

-# Dead code elimination
+# Dead Code Elimination

-Your component's CSS lives right next to the `render()` function, if you delete the component, CSS goes with it.
+When component's CSS lives right next to the `.render()` function, if you delete the component, CSS goes with it.